michaeldimchuk/pyvial/README.md

 As parsers are bound directly to the registered route function, they have to be defined before the route function that uses one is registered.

-## Blueprints
+## Resources
-As your application grows, you may want to split certain functionality amongst blueprints, similar to other popular frameworks like Flask.
+As your application grows, you may want to split certain functionality amongst resources, similar to blueprints of other popular frameworks like Flask.

-You can define a blueprint like this:
+You can define a resource like this:
 ```
 # store.py
+from vial.resources import Resource

-app = Blueprint()
+app = Resource()

 @app.get("/stores/{store_id}")